falconzs/cb-dev-templates/README.md

 5. Run `grunt webpack`
 6. Copy the contents of `bundle.js` to CB and test your new Bot

+What to do next.
+Either install more plugins to complete the bot functionality or create your own plugin.

 ### Creating a Plugin

 1. Todo